tshepang/blog/content/favorite-companies.md

   also makes heavy use of Rust as well as open source firmware.
   Best of all, [all workers get the same salary]!

-- [Cloudflare], which offers various internet services, offers many of them without a fee.
-  The one I use is their DNS service, with a promise of speed and privacy.
-  Also impressive is their blog posts, which are both detailed and numerous.
-  A number of them [have to do with Rust], for they use the language to develop some of their tools.

-- [Fastly], which also offers various internet services, is a key player in the Wasm ecosystem, as evidenced by employing giants such as [Alex Crichton] and [Dan Gohman].
+- [Fastly], which offers various internet services, is a key player in the Wasm ecosystem, as evidenced by employing giants such as [Alex Crichton] and [Dan Gohman].